ioccc-src/winner/next/guidelines.md

 * compile it (with flags to enable all warnings)
 * execute it

-You should consider how your entry looks in each of the above tests.
+You should consider how your submission looks in each of the above tests.
-You should ask yourself if your entry remains obscure after it has been '_cleaned up_' by the C pre-processor and a C beautifier.
+You should ask yourself if your submission remains obscure after it has been '_cleaned up_' by the C pre-processor and a C beautifier.

-Your entry need not pass all of the above tests.
+Your submission need not pass all of the above tests.
 In certain cases, a test is not important.
 Entries that compete for the '_strangest/most creative source layout_' need not do as well as others in terms of their algorithm.
-On the other hand, given two such entries, we are more inclined to pick the entry that does something interesting when you run it.
+On the other hand, given two such entries, we are more inclined to pick the submission that does something interesting when you run it.

 We try to avoid limiting creativity in our rules.
 As such, we leave